Contentfly Review: Pros, Cons, Pricing, and Alternatives

 Is The Content Good Quality On Contentfly?

-If you read the sales page on the website, Contentfly states that they only use the top 1% of writers, and each writer has to go through a quality inspection process before being accepted.
+If you read the sales page on the website, Contentfly states that they only use the top 1% of writers, and each writer has to go through a content quality inspection process before being accepted.

-While the latter is valid to so some extent (they do ask for writing samples before accepting writers), the suggestion that they only use the top 1% of writers is hard to take — how do they know that they're using the top 1% of all content writers?
+While the latter is valid to some extent (they do ask for writing samples before accepting writers), the suggestion that they only use the top 1% of writers is hard to take — how do they know that they're using the top 1% of all content writers?

 Contentfly states that the editing team checks all articles for the following:

 They allow unlimited revisions and offer a money-back guarantee for the first 4,000 words of your account, with a full refund if you're unhappy, so you would think there's a good chance of receiving quality content.

 During my research on various blogs and websites like Trustpilot, I concluded that the general feeling was that the content was OK.
 Not fantastic, but just OK.

 Another way I checked out the quality of the content was through their free samples of writing on the website.
 I took an article and pasted it into Grammarly, and the result was a score of 73 out of 100, with a few grammar errors.